 Making PowerPoint slides has three dimensions: structure, content, and art.
 The three comprise the outcome of PowerPoint slides.

 Structure is like the architecture of your PowerPoint slides.
-You start with the basics, using a pen and a paper.
 It should define:

 - The purpose of the presentation: status update, presenting a recommendation, sales presentation, educational, etc.